The-Network-Crew/Proxmox-VE-for-WHMCS/README.md

 - Statistics/Graphing is available in the Client Area for services :)
 - Leverage the power of QEMU & LXC with PVE's convenience
 - Import existing VM/CT Guest from Proxmox into WHMCS
+- Specify PVE VMID start & integrate to your schema

 Repo: https://github.com/The-Network-Crew/Proxmox-VE-for-WHMCS/